§ I — Prelude

 $0

-• Standard 6-string tuning
+• Standard 6-string guitar and 4-string bass

 PRO · Lifetime